rootabeta/spectre3/README.md

 1) Install requirements.
 This can be done by running:

-$pip3 install -r requirements
+`pip3 install -r requirements`

 If this does not work, try

-python3 -m pip install -r requirements
+`python3 -m pip install -r requirements`

 If on windows, ensure you are running this command from an elevated command prompt